Beautiful World, Where Are You: Reception

 Beautiful World, Where Are You was a New York Times and IndieBound bestseller.

 It received positive reviews from Slate, the New York Times, The Times, The Irish Times, The Atlantic, NPR, Financial Times, the Harvard Review, the Washington Post, the New Yorker, USA Today, Vox, The New Zealand Herald, The Boston Globe, The Sydney Morning Herald, The Guardian, and InStyle.
 The book also received starred reviews from Booklist, Library Journal, Publishers Weekly, and Kirkus.

-The book received mixed reviews from Columbia Journal, Air Mail, Brooklyn Mail, The New Republic, the Los Angeles Times, The Wall Street Journal, Star Tribune, Entertainment Weekly, The Economist, New Statesman, The Observer, The Independent, The Nation, Vulture, and iNews.
+The book received mixed reviews from Columbia Journal, Air Mail, Brooklyn Mail, The New Republic, the Los Angeles Times, The Wall Street Journal, Star Tribune, Entertainment Weekly, The Economist, New Statesman, The Observer, The Independent, The Nation, Vulture, and The i.
 Open Letters Review and the London Review of Books reviewed it negatively.

-Brandon Taylor described Beautiful World as Rooney's "best novel yet" in a review for The New York Times, while expressing some concern that the novel lacks substantive political or moral critique.
+Author Brandon Taylor described Beautiful World as Rooney's "best novel yet" in a review for The New York Times, while expressing some concern that the novel lacks substantive political or moral critique.
 Reviewing the novel in Jacobin, Amelia Ayrelan Iuvino agreed that Beautiful World does not offer clear solutions to the social problems of late capitalism that it addresses, but argues that it is not the responsibility of fiction to provide such solutions.
 In a four-star review for Vox, Constance Grady argued that Beautiful World investigates questions with which Rooney's fiction has been consistently preoccupied: "As the world collapses all around us, is it morally defensible to devote your life to love, relationships, and the aesthetic pleasure of books?
 What if you get rich from it?"